BlertaLutolli/Advanced-Sorting-Visualizer-Analyzer/README.md

 Worst Case Time Complexity: O(n^2) (Occurs when the pivot is the smallest or largest element, leading to unbalanced partitions).
 Space Complexity: O(log n) for recursive stack calls in the best case; O(n) in the worst case.

+## Heap Sort
+Heap Sort is a comparison-based sorting algorithm that uses a binary heap data structure to sort elements.Here's how it works:
+Build a Max-Heap:
+arrange the input array into a max-heap, where the largest element is at the root (index 0).
+Swap and heapify:
+swap the root (maximum element) with the last element of the heap.
+Reduce the heap size (exclude the last element, as it's now in its correct position).
+Restore the heap property by re-heapifying the remaining heap (using a process called heapify).
+Repeat:
+continue swapping the root with the last element and re-heapifying until the heap size is reduced to 1.
+At the end of the process, the array is sorted in ascending order.
+Heap Sort has a time complexity of O(n log n) and is an in-place algorithm, but it is not stable.